Abyss-W4tcher/ab4yss-tools/README.md

 I suggest you to choose the docker versions, which includes everything needed and doesn't install all the libraries on the local filesystem.
 However, it appears to be a bit slower than a full local installation.

+The script also adds aliases in your ".bashrc" and ".zshrc" file.
+You can also run the docker container with your own command, or call volatility from "/opt/volatility(2/3)" directly.

 **Help** :

 ```
-"Volatility quick install"

-"Syntax: vol_install.sh [option(s)]"
-"options:"
+>>> Volatility easy install <<<
+Need to be run as root, for package installation.
+Additional packages (sudo, wget...) may be needed.
+Syntax: vol_install.sh VOL_USER [option(s)]
+Specify the user which will be using volatility as first argument.
+For docker usage, 'docker' group needs to be part of the 'sudo' group (or run the container as root).
+options:
-"vol2_local     Install latest volatility2 github master on the system"
+vol2_local     Install latest volatility2 github master on the system
-"vol3_local     Install latest volatility3 github master on the system"
+vol3_local     Install latest volatility3 github master on the system
-"vol2_docker    Setup volatility2 docker image.
-Use /a/$(readlink -f {{filename}}) for -f argument when using vol2 after install."
+vol2_docker    Setup volatility2 docker image.
+Use '/a/$(readlink -f {{dumpfile}})' for volatility -f argument when using vol2 after install.
-"vol3_docker    Setup volatility3 docker image.
-Use /a/$(readlink -f {{filename}}) for -f argument when using vol3 after install."
+vol3_docker    Setup volatility3 docker image.
+Use '/a/$(readlink -f {{dumpfile}})' for volatility -f argument when using vol3 after install.
 ```

 ### Docker example :